|On this page|

 Turn on Target parameter.
 Click the chooser icon next to the target parameter field to choose a parameter to override interactively.
 The Wedge creates special attributes that tell render TOPs to render with the overrides at runtime, so the HIP file is not affected.

-See the the help for the Overwrite Target Parameter on Work Item Selection parameter for how you can preview pushed attributes, and the trade-offs involved.
+See the help for the Overwrite Target Parameter on Work Item Selection parameter for how you can preview pushed attributes, and the trade-offs involved.

 In addition to the attributes created using the Wedge Attributes parameters, the following common attributes will be added to Wedge work items: